JasonRaveling/wunrav-youtube-live-embed/README.md

-## API KEYS IN REPO...
-DO NOT MAKE PUBLIC UNLESS REMOVED

 # YouTube Live Embed PHP Class
 This is a WordPress plugin that uses the detects if your YouTube channel is live streaming and then embeds the live YouTube video on a page using a shortcode.
 It also adds a slideout notification to the page directing people to the live stream.
 This plugin was created using a barebones class that I have shameless stolen from [this repo](https://github.com/iacchus/youtube-live-embed).